MigOpsRepos/pg_dbms_job/README.md

     make installcheck

+## Create/upgrade the extension

-Each database that needs to use DBMS_JOB must creates the extension:
+Each database that needs to use `pg_dbms_job` must creates the extension:

     psql -d mydb -c "CREATE EXTENSION pg_dbms_job"

+To upgrade to a new version execute:

+    psql -d mydb -c 'ALTER EXTENSION pg_dbms_job UPDATE TO "1.1.0"'

+If you doesn't have the privileges to create an extension you can just import the extension file into the database, for example:

+    psql -d mydb -f sql/pg_dbms_job--1.0.0.sql

+This is especially useful for database in DBaas cloud services.
+To upgrade just import the extension upgrade files using psql.

+A dedicated scheduler per database using the extentionmust be started.

 ## Running the scheduler

-The scheduler is a Perl program that runs in background it must be executed as PostgreSQL superuser as follow:
+The scheduler is a Perl program that runs in background it can be executed by any system user as follow:

     pg_dbms_job -c /etc/pg_dbms_job/mydb-dbms_job.conf

 There must be one scheduler daemon running per database using the extension with a dedicated configuration file.

+The configuration file must define the database connection settings where the pg_dbms_job extension is used.
+This connection must be the extension tables owner or have the superuser privileges to be able to bypass the Row Level Security rules defined on the pg_dbms_job tables.

 ```
 usage: pg_dbms_job [options]